jeanhaley32/AppleFindMyDeviceDetector/README.md

 * **`scanlog(s string)`:** Simple logging function.
 * **`TrimMap()`:** Removes stale device entries from the `devices` map.
 * **`sortAndPass()`:**  Sorts the devices by ID and sends them on the `ingPath`.

-Let me know if you'd like any part explained in more detail!